fbeawels/new-tinyBlog/README.md

 # TinyBlog - Modern Blogging Platform

 TinyBlog is a lightweight blogging platform designed for individuals and small organizations.
-This modernized version is built with a Python FastAPI backend and React frontend.
+This modernized version is built with a Python FastAPI backend and Next.js frontend.

 ## Features